openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - A token without an explicit scope of authorization is issued if the user does not specify a project and does not have authorization on the project specified by their default project attribute.
+- Removed the un-implemented calls to list all users with a given role and list roles for a given user from this specification.
+Replaced these with a more generalized call for getting role assignments for user, project, domain or role.

 What's New in Version 3.0
 -------------------------